-A typical academic year quickly begins with the annual Canadian Animal Law Conference in early October, which features a day-long Student Conference.
+A typical academic year quickly begins with the annual Canadian Animal Law Conference in September or October, which generally features a day-long Student Conference.
 Throughout the school year, the Student Program offers funding opportunities for student-led projects and events, and we keep students up-to-date with law resources, guest speakers, and volunteer opportunities.
 Animal Justice also hosts nation-wide student meetings throughout the year to facilitate club collaboration and student support.
 Toward the end of the academic year, Animal Justice holds a student essay contest, with the winner announced at the next Student Conference.